ehdgua01/blocksync/README.md

 # blocksync

-This repo is inspired by https://github.com/theraser/blocksync
+This repo is a library that you can use [blocksync script](https://github.com/theraser/blocksync) as a library

 # Roadmap